 Drugstore products that work are the best.
 The sulfate-free formula breaks down buildup and won't strip the hair of its natural oils.

 With a nearly five-star review, the apple cider vinegar-based shampoo works on a range of hair types.
-With ingredients like hydrolyzed keratin to keep frizz at bay and ACV to remove buildup and balance, this cleanser is a winner.
+With ingredients like hydrolyzed keratin meant to keep frizz at bay and ACV to remove buildup and balance, this cleanser is a winner.

 Here we have another color-friendly ACV rinse, that will keep your hair and scalp looking and feeling its best.

 Sensitivity to fragrance is relatively common.
 Thankfully, CurlMix made a fragrance-free hydrating, clarifying cleanser with aloe to help cleanse and balance curly hair types.

 A clarifying shampoo that stimulates the scalp is the perfect recipe for healthy, clean hair.
-This clean shampoo is formulated with peppermint, spearmint, and wintergreen that stimulates hair growth and helps treat scalp conditions like dandruff and itchiness.
+This clean shampoo is formulated with peppermint, spearmint, and wintergreen that is meant to stimulate hair growth and help treat scalp conditions like dandruff and itchiness.

 Co-washing doesn't necessarily mean you can't get a buildup-free result.
 Not only does this formula breakdown buildup, but you can detangle as you cleanse as well.